 We had already a few opportunities to meet Waterwolf e-surfboard founder Markus Schilcher.
 He is visiting us a few times a year to show us his latest prototypes.

-Hey Markus, which sports did you do as a teenager?
+What sports did you do as a teenager?

-Soccer, tennis, table tennis, chess, Snowboarding (I was second at the German championships in the halfpipe 1990), skiing and a little bit surfing.
+Markus Schilcher Soccer, tennis, table tennis, chess, Snowboarding (I was second at the German championships in the halfpipe 1990), skiing and a little bit surfing.

 In 2009 I had the same problem again, but was an engineer in the meanwhile.
 At this time I had the idea to mount a motor to the surfboard.

 The environment was always important for me and therefore I was focussing on an electric motor from the beginning to build the Waterwolf e-surfboard.

 Markus Schilcher: Yes, I have 😉